arp242/goatcounter/docs/benchmark.markdown

 though.
 If you're running GoatCounter on a small website then the cheapest
 $5/month should be enough.

-The amount of pageviews it can record isn't benchmarked here, but should be 100/s even on smaller machines.
-You'll likely hit in to performance problems on the dashboard before you hit this.
+The amount of pageviews it can record isn't benchmarked here, but should be hundreds/second even on smaller machines.
+You'll likely hit in to performance problems on the dashboard before you hit problems there.

 You can find the "raw" output from `hey` over here: https://gist.github.com/arp242/ae9d409e47dfe1021ab0b4ff3e5faba7